Description of Workshops

 BASIC WORKSHOP COMPONENTS

-The “product” is the transformation of ones personal story into a theatrical performance.
+The “product” is the transformation of one's personal story into a theatrical experience.
 Participants have the opportunity to stretch their creativity, strengthen their ability to focus, regain and deepen their powers of expression, and reinforce their sense of groundedness (onstage and in the world).

 WORKSHOP TOOLS & METHODS

-I incorporate numerous physical games and activities combined with writing exercises to help participants find and explore their stories.
-Often these can be as fun as they are intensely challenging.
+Numerous physical games and activities are combined with writing exercises to help participants find and explore their stories.
+These can be as fun as they are intensely challenging.

 Increase flexibility in body movement, facial expression and vocal range